alexei-matveev/re-demo/README.md

     lein clean
     lein figwheel dev

 Figwheel will automatically push cljs  changes to the browser.
 Wait a bit,  then  browse to  [http://localhost:3449](http://localhost:3449).
+FIXME: this  looks like the Figwheel  server which is not  the same as the full stack handeler of the production build.

 ## Production Build